-What Veterinarian Business Expenses Should an Employer Pay For?
+What Veterinarian Business Expenses Should an Employer Pay For? | Veterinary

 The most common one is continuing education.
-Normally, there is an allowance, so a max amount that you can get reimbursed for, and it’s anywhere from 2.000 to 4,000, depending on how specialized you are and where you are in the country.
-How much would your practice pay out for that?
+Normally, there is an allowance, so a max amount that you as an employee can get reimbursed for, and it’s anywhere from 2.000 to 4,000, depending on how specialized the employee is and where they are in the country.
+How much would a veterinary employee practice payout for that?
 Continuing education expenses could include books, conferences, and travel expenses to conferences.
-The list kind of goes on from there, but you are normally given continuing education or CE allowance annually because you must keep up with those in order to keep your license.
+The list kind of goes on from there, but employees are normally given some type of continuing education or CE or CME allowance annually because they must keep up with those in order to keep their license.

-So, just be aware of that if it says $10,000 for relocation expenses paid out in one lump sum, you won’t be getting that full 10,000 because taxes will come off the top before you receive that.
+So, just be aware of that.
+If it says $10,000 for relocation expenses paid out in one lump sum, you won’t be getting that full 10,000 because taxes will come off the top before you receive that.
 That’s just something you need to keep in mind.
 And then I would say almost always malpractice insurance is covered.
 And as you know, it’s normally through the AVMA and that’s also either reimbursed or they will go ahead and take out the policy in your name.
 So, this is kind of a rundown of the typical business expenses.
-Some veterinarians do travel a lot, so travel expenses are typically covered if you’re mobile and this can even mean providing you with a vehicle or giving you some type of maintenance fees, reimbursements, gas, something like that.
+Some veterinarians do travel a lot, so travel expenses are typically covered if you’re mobile and this can even mean providing you with a vehicle or giving you some type of maintenance fees, reimbursements, gas, or something like that.